Maruyama49107/git-practice/README.md

 # git-practice
-I made a no-fast-forward branch change ripo
+I made a branch in main branch change ripo